Defining TODO Patterns and Filters

 You might want to view the TODO comments of certain a type, and hide the others.
 For this purpose, PhpStorm suggests to use filters.
 This way you can show those items that match certain patterns only.

-To define a TODO pattern, follow these general steps
+To define a TODO pattern

 - Open the TODO page of the Settings dialog.